-James Buchanan (1975) refined the social contract account of the origin of the state worked out by Thomas Hobbes and John Locke during a period termed the Enlightenment by scholars of intellectual history.
-Buchanan drew on contemporary economic analysis and game theory characterize the original Hobbesian setting.
-He suggests that a Nash Equilibrium somewhat resembling the Hobbesian anarchy would emerge among organized groups or tribes.
-Each could potentially benefit by partially disarming and those gains might be realized through a series of formal agreements or social contracts.
-His concept of social contracts is more optimistic than that of Hobbes in that he believes that a state can be limited by a constitution, although he shares Hobbes' pessimistic conception of anarchy as a setting that is nasty enough that essentially every individual benefits from agreeing to create a rule-making and enforcing organization.
-Such an organization-a government-can at least potentially secure peace and solve other public goods and externality problems.
+James Buchanan extended the social contract account of the origin of the state developed by Hobbes and Locke.
+He used modern tools of economic analysis and game theory to analyze the constitutional design problem of social contracts.
+His concept of social contracts is more optimistic than that of Hobbes in that he believes that a state can be limited by a constitution, although he shares Hobbes' pessimistic conception of anarchy as a setting that is difficult enough that essentially every individual benefits from agreeing to create a rule-making and enforcing organization.
+Such an organization-a government can at least potentially secure peace and solve other public goods and externality problems.